 Carl graduated from Columbia Law School where he was a founding member of the Columbia Law School Writing Center and a member of the Environmental Law Clinic.
 During law school, Carl served as a judicial extern to the Honorable Deborah A. Batts of the U.S. District Court for the Southern District of New York, and the Honorable Michael B. Hyman of the Circuit Court of Cook County, Illinois, Chancery Division.

-Carl is a member of the Board of Directors of the Illinois Campaign for Political Reform, a nonpartisan organization which advocates for effective, transparent, and accountable government.
+Carl is a member of the Board of Directors of Reform for Illinois, a nonpartisan organization that advocates for effective, transparent, and accountable government.
 In 2016, Carl was a Deputy Voter Protection Director for the Democratic Coordinated Campaign in Wisconsin.
-He currently lives in Chicago with his fiancé, Erika.
+He currently lives in Chicago with his wife, Erika.

 - Yale University (B.A.
 2010), Distinction in Sociology